“What you get by achieving your goals is not as important as what you become by achieving your goals” (Zig Ziglar).

-A BHAG is a clear, compelling and overambitious goal that leads a company out of their comfort zone toward accomplishing the impossible.
+A BHAG is a clear, compelling, and overambitious goal that leads a company out of its comfort zone toward accomplishing the impossible.
 It unites the workforce behind a game-changing idea, worthy of their highest creativity and energy.
-BHAGs are often long-term and bigger, bolder and more powerful than typical goals.
+BHAGs are often long-term and bigger, bolder, and more powerful than typical goals.
 They require commitment, confidence, and even a bit of bravado.

 The right BHAG is a lofty vision with a deadline.
 It will catapult your company to a new plateau.

 Jay Arthur of “Lean Six-Sigma” provides an example.